nickdeje/stuffNthings/final_proposal.md

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

-A discord bot that uses a single command to print out the weekly releases for limited sneakers that will have resale value.
+A discord bot that uses a single command to print out the weekly releases for limited edition sneakers that will have resale value.

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?